manifoldxyz/manifold-brand/README.md

 Contents

-- [logo](https://github.com/manifoldxyz/manifold-brand/tree/main/logo): The Manifold logo (white, black, black on transparent background), in SVG and PNG.
+- [logo only](https://github.com/manifoldxyz/manifold-brand/tree/main/logo%20only): The Manifold logo only (no text) in SVG and PNG.
-- [wordmark](https://github.com/manifoldxyz/manifold-brand/tree/main/wordmark): The Manifold wordmark (white, black, black on transparent background), in SVG and PNG.
+- [logo with text](https://github.com/manifoldxyz/manifold-brand/tree/main/logo%20with%20text): The Manifold logo with text in SVG and PNG.